aislinb/sei-project-1/README.md

 ### Challenges Overcome
 * The biggest challenge here was the logic that “fills in” a cell in the grid with a coin, in order for them to be able to stack on top of one another properly.
-* The win check also posed some confusion - with the horizontal and vertical wins being much simpler to figure out than the diagonal.
+* The win check also posed some confusion, with the horizontal and vertical wins being much simpler to figure out than the diagonal.
 * When testing out a "Player X wins!" popup, I had inadvertently introduced a bug which meant that only the first two columns were able to be selected by a player.
 This was due to using a shortcut 'z-index: 99' which I then had to remove.
 Below is a screenshot (styling still in progress..!) of the #gameover winner's popup:

 ![Gameover Popup](./media/gameover-popup.png)